Olanta man charged in Lake City carjacking, pursuit

-LAKE CITY, S.C. -- An Olanta man Saturday morning faces kidnapping and carjacking charges in connection with the Frierson Road incident that took place shortly after a Lake City Police Officer was killed following a vehicle pursuit initiated by the Lake City Police Department.
+LAKE CITY, S.C. − An Olanta man faced kidnapping and carjacking charges Saturday morning in connection with the Frierson Road incident that took place shortly after a Lake City Police Officer was killed following a vehicle pursuit initiated by the Lake City Police Department.

 Jermaine Ryan Roberson, 29, of 4812 Woods Bay Road, is charged with one count each of kidnapping, carjacking without great bodily harm, first-degree assault and battery, possessing of less than an ounce of marijuana and second offense failure to stop for blue lights without injury or death.